rameshkaviyamudan/App_CarbonAware/README.md

 ## Testing

 The app has undergone extensive testing, including functionality, usability, and integration tests.
-If you encounter any issues, please [submit a bug report](link_to_issue_tracker).

-## Contributing

-We welcome contributions!
-If you would like to contribute to the development of CarbonAware, please follow our [contribution guidelines](link_to_contributing.md).

-## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Mention any contributors, libraries, or resources that inspired or helped your project.
+I did this with my partner for our group project.
 ---

 Feel free to modify the structure and content based on your specific app and requirements.
 Add or remove sections as needed.